Exploring the Biblical meaning of 'Loving Our Neighbors’

 Unfortunately, the best way to learn is to experience it.

-I never stopped to wonder why, if the poor were really like that, God would be so angry when we didn’t help them!
+I never stopped to wonder why, if all the poor were really like that, God would be so angry when we didn’t help them!

-But living in all those campgrounds with a wife and two teen-agers taught me that my thinking on poverty had been just about as accurate as the logic a friend’s small son used during a picnic in the mountains east of San Diego.
+But living in all those campgrounds with a wife and two teen-agers taught me that my thinking on poverty had been just about as accurate as the logic a friend’s small son once used during a picnic in the mountains east of San Diego.

 As our car wound along the twisting gravel road below the Cuyamaca Peaks, ‘Bobby’s’ mother told him we were going to the "Devil’s Punchbowl."
 Bobby was instantly, completely, genuinely terrified!
 He didn’t want to be anywhere the devil was!
 And if Satan wasn’t there, why would it be called that?